ArceLopera/PHPRefresher/docs/Moodle/Javascript/phpMoodleJS.md

     ```

 #### Step 2: Using the Module in Your Plugin

+All new JavaScript in Moodle should use the ES2015+ module format, which is transpiled into the CommonJS format.
+Modules are loaded in the browser using the RequireJS loader.

 1. **Include JavaScript in Your Plugin**:
     - Moodle uses RequireJS to load AMD modules.
 Add the following line to your `view.php` or another relevant PHP file to load the JavaScript module.